girirajvyas/101-series/Leading_a_team.md

 As you delegate more proficiently, your team will become more effective and efficient in completing tasks.
 You also gain the benefit of moving some things off your plate which frees you up to focus time and energy on the projects that require your knowledge and experience.

 ## 3.2 Avoiding micromanagement
-Micromanagement is what happens when delegation goes badly, and it's usually due to one of three causes.
+Micromanagement is what happens when delegation goes badly, and it's usually due to one of **three causes.**

-The first cause is an incomplete evaluation.
-The evaluation phase is the phase that most people skip because they're often delegating under pressure.
+**The first cause is an incomplete evaluation.** The evaluation phase is the phase that most people skip because they're often delegating under pressure.
 They're in a hurry to offload something during a stressful time, and that never ends well.

-The second cause is lack of clarity about the level of autonomy.
-When an employee feels micromanaged, it's because they thought they were getting a higher level of autonomy than they are.
+**The second cause is lack of clarity about the level of autonomy.** When an employee feels micromanaged, it's because they thought they were getting a higher level of autonomy than they are.
 It's the manager's responsibility to make the level clear.
 When you communicate the level you're giving to the delegate, you eliminate any confusion or mistaken assumptions that either of you may of had.
 Over time, as employees are successful, you should be granting higher levels of autonomy.
 This demonstrates that you trust your employees, which will contribute to their motivation and engagement.

-The third cause of micromanagement is the manager violating the agreed upon level of autonomy.
-When it's unnecessary, it will feel like micromanagement to the delegate.
+**The third cause of micromanagement is the manager violating the agreed upon level of autonomy.** When it's unnecessary, it will feel like micromanagement to the delegate.
 In other words, the delegate could complete the task successfully, but the manager stepped in.
 This not only frustrates the delegate but short-changes their opportunity to learn and grow.
 Sometimes it's not even conscious.
 The manager truly believes that they're just helping and doesn't see the bigger ramifications of what's happening.
 Most often, when managers violate the agreed upon level of autonomy, it's related to the manager's discomfort with letting go.
 While the manager may have had good intentions to honor the level of autonomy, they're not able to control their personal reaction to the letting go process.

-There are a few common sources that I want to highlight for you.
-See if any of these are concerns that you struggle with.
+**Concerns you face and its solution**

-Number one: Thinking that it's easier or faster do it yourself.
+**First:** Thinking that it's easier or faster do it yourself.
 This one is tricky because it usually is easier or faster to do it yourself.
 You may be tempted to take over the task and just get it done, but remember, a large part of being a good manager is about developing your people.
 You need to give them the opportunity to learn, which takes time.

-The second cause is worrying that your staff are already overburdened and cannot take on anything more.
-I've struggled with this myself, but it has helped to remember that employees are most satisfied and motivated when they get opportunities to grow.
+**The second cause is worrying that your staff are already overburdened and cannot take on anything more.** I've struggled with this myself, but it has helped to remember that employees are most satisfied and motivated when they get opportunities to grow.
 Talk with them and brainstorm together about how to shift things around, or even eliminate unnecessary tasks to make room for new opportunities.

-The third reason people struggle with micromanagement is fear of losing control or importance.
-Delegation involves the loss of direct control and this may cause some managers great discomfort.
+**The third reason people struggle with micromanagement is fear of losing control or importance.** Delegation involves the loss of direct control and this may cause some managers great discomfort.
 This is the great thing about delegation.
 It pushes everyone to grow a little, even you.
 Remember, you can build in progress checks and coaching discussions to create a safety net that allows you to keep an eye on things.
 This also allows your employees space to develop new skills.
 I also find it helpful to remember that there are many paths to an outcome.
 If you know your employee can produce the work, be more flexible with how they get there.

 So try these strategies to help you overcome the temptation of micromanagement.
 If you find that you continue to struggle with letting go, don't hesitate to seek the support of a career coach or a personal counselor.
 Part of how you're assessed as a manager is how your team grows and develops, so it's an investment in your career, as well.
 Remember that the growth of your team depends on your ability to let them try.

 ## 3.3 Managing your time
-Being a manger means you manage a lot of things.
+Being a manager means you manage a lot of things.
 We've already covered all the ways you'll manage people and their performance.
 Now we're going to look at how you manage the business.
 This includes making decisions, overseeing projects, complying with key policies and regulations, and managing the budget.
 The first place we need to start is how you manage your time.
 Being a manager is really a juggling act.
 You must keep a lot of balls in the air at the same time.
 Your first priority is having a method for managing your time, so that you can attend to each of the important things you oversee, without exhausting yourself or burning out.
 I'd like to add the following tips.

-First, really focus on what is true about you.
-Managing your time starts with you and how you, and only you, interact with time.
+**First, really focus on what is true about you.** Managing your time starts with you and how you, and only you, interact with time.
 This includes when you're at your best for certain types of tasks.
 For example, my mind is sharpest in the morning from eight to noon.
 That is the best time for me to do activities that require a lot of thinking, like writing or designing training sessions.
 Another thing to consider is how long you can focus without a break, and how long of a break you need before you're fresh again.
 There are no right answers, but there are the answers that are true for you.

-Second, explore the different components of time management.
-People often think that time management is just about clocks and calendars, but it's really about managing all the things that take your time.
+**Second, explore the different components of time management.** People often think that time management is just about clocks and calendars, but it's really about managing all the things that take your time.
 This means that you need to look at managing your email, scheduling your calendar, and even files, papers and notes.

-Third, creating a system that supports how you really work.
-Once you know more about yourself, choose or design a system that supports you.
+**Third, creating a system that supports how you really work.** Once you know more about yourself, choose or design a system that supports you.
 The only criteria is that it helps you be more focused and effective.

-Finally, and perhaps the most importantly, learn how to say no, or at least not now.
-A big part of managing your time includes protecting it.
+**Finally, and perhaps the most importantly, learn how to say no, or at least not now.** A big part of managing your time includes protecting it.
 All the wonderful intentions and systems will go out the door if you continue to pile things on your already full plate.
+*A good lesson:*
 So one of your key strategies is to control the flow of things that you take on.
-This can be especially challenging if you have a hard time disappointing people.
-It's called the disease to please, and I suffered from it for years.
+This can be especially challenging if you have a hard time disappointing people. `It's called the disease to please`, and I suffered from it for years.
 I kept taking on more and more, getting more stressed out with each commitment.
 And then I started getting angry and resentful at my job.
 One day I was being asked, once again, to take on something.
 I was already super stressed out working evenings and weekends, and still not getting everything done.
 I said to my boss, "I don't understand how you expect me "to take on this project.
 "Can't you see how overwhelmed I am?"
 And she said, "Brit, I'm not putting this project on you.
 "I came to you and asked if you could take it on.
 "Your answer could be yes or no. "If you can't do it that's fine, "just tell me and I'll ask someone else."
 Wow, I was stunned.
 No was an option?
 When I thought back on it, I realized that was how I ended up with every project on my overflowing plate.
 She'd asked, and I had said yes.
 Needless to say that was a big life lesson.
 It really showed me how I was not taking responsibility for my own time or priorities.
 And the ability to say no is part of that.

 I actually recommend you have go-to phrases that you practice and use.
 Here are a couple of mine.
 This buys you time to think.
  - "Let me get back to you in 48 hours.
  - "I need to assess what's currently on my plate."
  - "Let's chat about what task we'll take off my plate "to make room for this one."
 And perhaps the most powerful, "No thank you."

 I encourage you to create your own list and practice them out loud until you get more comfortable saying them.
 That way you'll be ready when someone is standing in front of you with a request.
 Together, all of these strategies will help you be at your best so you can manage others with style and grace.

 ## 3.4 Verbal akido technique